top of page

 6:00pm - Guests arrive to the car park at Waipu Caves Farm Park and check in at the office.
 (Those who have some difficulty walking can park closer to the cave after check in).
 Guests will be guided in groups of 10-15 people into the Milky Way Glowworm Cave, all the way down to the Starburst Cathedral at 250m inside the cave.
 On entry into the cave guests are provided a small hand light.

-6:50pm - Once all are seated a welcoming speech and the official opening of the Starburst Cathedral by owner, Ian Fox.
+6:50pm - Once all are seated a welcoming speech by owner, Ian Fox.

 9:10pm - Closing speech and Thanks.